 Breastfeeding: An absence of periods while breastfeeding is entirely normal.
 You may also experience irregularities.
 As this is an in-depth topic, and this article is already over 1,000 words, you can read more about breastfeeding periods here.

 As most know pregnancy can halt menstruation, but there are also situations where bleeding may continue, but irregularly.
 You can read more about bleeding like a period while pregnant here.

 Menopause: As mentioned earlier you are born with all the eggs you’ll ever have, as you age this reservoir depletes and you will eventually cease menstruation.
-This is most common around age 40, so if you experience a late, irregular or missed period and are close to this age, it may be a possible cause.
+This is most common after age 40, so if you experience a late, irregular or missed period and are close to this age, it may be a possible cause.

 I’ve done my best to cover common causes of late periods, irregular periods, or a missed period here, but if you have additional questions feel free to drop me a comment.
 I usually respond within 48 hours.
-Please keep in mind I am not a medical professional nor adequate replacement for one.
+Please keep in mind I am not a doctor nor adequate replacement for one.

 You may also find relevant: